 Find the cheapest tickets with our Best Fare Finder.

 There’s so many great things to do in our wonderful capital, sometimes planning a family trip can be a little overwhelming.
-We have rounded up our top 10 recommendations to help you plan a fun and easy trip without breaking the bank.
+We have rounded up our top 10 recommendations to help you plan a fun and easy trip.

 This legendary toy store is literally ‘toy heaven’ for kids of all ages.
 From the theatrical windows to ‘real life’characters on hand to welcome you into the store, every part of Hamleys is a fun experience.
 For the perfect selfie opportunity for the kids don’t miss the Meet & Greet with Hamley and Hattie bear (every day at 12, 3 and 4pm).
 Also look out for the new Lego experience, specifically created to celebrate the 60th anniversary of the Lego brick.